 Brave walkers set off from the Cirque de Cilaos, also in the centre of the island.
 They then stop at the only hut on Piton des Neiges, the unmissable Cave Dufour refuge.
 After a good night’s rest in one of the four dormitories (48 places in total) and an invigorating meal, they get up very early, before dawn, to cover the last kilometres up to the summit.
 After a little over an hour, their efforts are rewarded.
 They watch the sunrise over most of the island, with the Indian Ocean on the horizon, whose turquoise waters merge with the sky.
 Down below, the three cirques of Mafate (to the north-west), Salazie (to the north-east) and Cilaos (to the south) are also waking up.
 They formed after the collapse of the roof of Piton des Neiges: the landslides created gigantic cliffs and were then partially filled in by lava flows escaping from the volcano.

-Flights depart on Sundays and Tuesdays in 2020
+Flights depart on Sundays and Tuesdays

 UU 342 Q JNBRUN DK1 1410 2000

 D.1 M&G, pick up the car and self drive to St-Denis

 Overnight at 3* Juliette Dodu, shower room – BB

 D.2 Depart early from St Denis and drive to Cilaos, stop for supplies en route to prepare for your hike, you can also shop in Cilaos for supplies.
 Afternoon at leisure to explore Cilaos.

 Overnight at 3* LE VIEUX CEP – BB